 You will be surprised to learn No Knead Focaccia is made with simple ingredients and easy to make.
 What you do need is time.
 I recommend making the dough at least 8hrs ahead of time.
 So if you would like fresh-baked focaccia with dinner, I recommend making the dough first thing in the morning, allowing it to rise in the fridge for at least 8hrs before shaping, proofing, and baking it.

-Gluten free no-knead focaccia dough is naturally wet and sticky!
+Gluten Free No-Knead Focaccia Dough is naturally wet and sticky!

-Step 1: To activate your yeast, warm 250 grams of water in a small bowl in your microwave for 30-60 seconds.
-The water should be around 110F (No hotter than 115F or you will kill your yeast).
-I recommend using a digital thermometer to check the temperature.
-Sprinkle your yeast and a pinch of sugar over the warmed water and allow it to sit for 10-15 minutes.
+- Sprinkle your yeast and a pinch of sugar over the warm water and allow it to sit for 10-15 minutes.
 The yeast will be ready when it looks bubbly and frothy.
-IF your yeast is not bubbly and frothy looking after 10 minutes, it most likely is dead and should not be used in any recipes.
+IF your yeast is not bubbly and frothy after 10 minutes, it is probably dead and should not be used in recipes.

-Step 3: Add the yeast mixture, water, and oil to the dry ingredients, and with a spoon or spatula combine everything into a wet, slightly lumpy-looking mess of dough.
+- Add the yeast mixture, water, and oil to the dry ingredients, and with a spoon or spatula combine everything into a wet, slightly lumpy-looking mess of dough.
 It may seem wet in the beginning but the flour will absorb the liquid.

-Step 4: Allow the shaggy-looking dough to rest for 5 minutes in the bowl.
+- Allow the shaggy-looking dough to rest for 5 minutes in the bowl.
 In the meantime measure out 10 grams of oil and add it to the bottom of your second mixing bowl.

-Step 5: Transfer the gluten free focaccia dough from the first bowl to the oiled bowl.
+- Transfer the gluten free focaccia dough from the first bowl to the oiled bowl.
 Drizzle some additional oil on top (around 5 grams).
 This seems like a lot of oil but the dough will soak up most of this oil which will give the focaccia its traditional crust and flavor.

-Step 6: Cover the bowl with plastic wrap and place it in the refrigerator for at least 8hrs to receive the best results.
+- Cover the bowl with plastic wrap and place it in the refrigerator for at least 8hrs to receive the best results.
 During this time the dough will slowly rise which will improve texture and flavor.

 How to bake Gluten Free Focaccia Bread